jnmclarty/pyenvdiff-lib/README.rst

 Installation
 ------------

-There are no manditory, nor automatically installing, dependencies.
+There are no mandatory, nor automatically installing, dependencies.
+There are optional dependencies which increase.

 ::